Enhancing work with HR Technology: an interview with Kronos

 - 5 Min Read

-At KronosLIVE, HRD Connect spoke to David Morgan, International HR Director, and Liam McNeil, Senior Director, U.K. and Ireland, both with Kronos, about the future of HR and how important HR technology can be for organisations.
+At KronosLive, HRD Connect spoke to David Morgan, HR Director, Kronos, and Liam McNeil, Senior Director about the future of HR and how important HR Technology can be for organisation.

-HRD Connect earlier this year attended KronosLIVE, an event dedicated to delving deeper into understanding the future of work.
-We sat down with Liam McNeil and David Morgan to discuss the biggest challenges currently facing HR, and what role HR professionals will play in the future of work.
+HRD Connect earlier this year attended KronosLive, an event dedicated to delving deeper into understanding the future of work.
+We sat down with Liam McNeil and David Morgan to further the biggest challenges currently facing HR, and what role HR professionals will play in the future of work.

-L.M: What’s most exciting about an event like this for our customers is seeing the workforce innovations that we’ve worked tirelessly to develop coming to life, and helping organisations to understand how they can use these tools to increase efficiencies and productivity.
-Through our Workforce Dimensions solution, we’re able to pump massive amounts of data through our machine learning algorithms, and then put the artificial intelligence on top of that to really give our customers the ability to be an agile workplace, which is the number one priority for organisations right now.
+L.M: What’s most exciting about event like this is the fact that Kronos is in a position to really influence that, with the workforce dimension solution, being able to pump massive amount of data through our machine learning algorithms, and then put the artificial intelligence on top of that really gives our customers the ability to really live an agile workplace.

-L.M: One of the biggest takeaways for me from the event is the number of organisations looking to workforce management tools to improve operational efficiencies.
-We’re looking at improving operational efficiency to increase productivity or decrease workforce costs, and this is fundamental to what we do.
-On a personal level, I also find it inspiring to be with a company that has a solution that really solves a problem, and this is evident from the customer feedback here.
-This is a great place to be because our solution is actually solving problems and not just selling products.
+L.M: The biggest thing I hear is improving operational efficiencies.
+Us to be able to jump in there is exactly what our strength lies.
+We’re looking at improving operational efficiency to increase productivity or decrease workforce costs.
+It’s simple and fundamental to what we do.
+So anytime you’re with a company that has a solution that really solves a problem, it’s a pretty nice place to be, because your solution, selling or solution solving and not not just selling product.

-D.M: As an HR professional, this is the first time I’ve worked for a company that sells to HR people, so what’s exciting for me is that we get involved in discussions with the business, about the same issues that we face within the organisation.
+D.M: This is the first time I’ve worked for a company that sells to HR people.
+So what’s exciting for me is that we get involved in discussions with the business, about the same issues that we face within the organization.
 It’s also exciting for leaders to understand the world of work, which is something that I’ve spent the last 25 years passionately trying to understand myself.
-Organisations these days see their people as a strategic advantage and they therefore want to find ways to use that strategic advantage better.
+Organizations these days see their people as a strategic advantage.
+Therefore they want to find ways to use that strategic advantage better.

-What are the main challenges that you have to overcome to adapt to these now?
+What are the main sorts of challenges that you have to overcome to adapt to these now?
 Or future changes?

-D.M: The biggest challenge for organisations is attracting and retaining talent.
-How they define that talent needs to look very different to what it looked like three or four years ago, and staying on top of what this looks like is an incredibly hard task in itself.
+D.M: The biggest challenge for people is getting talent and how they define that talent, t needs to look very different to what it looked like three or four years ago, where is that talent going to stay, where’s that come from.

-D.M: Essential to this is the style of leadership, which is seen through the CEO or senior leaders.
-It needs to be completely the opposite of tech savvy – it needs to be emotionally intelligent.
-In addition, the difference of people’s feelings and emotions in the workplace is abundant: You have multi generation workforce’s, you have the impact of technology, so you need to accommodate each individual’s needs.
+D.M: The thing that comes with that is the style of leadership that’s seen through the CEO or senior leaders.
+It needs to be completely the opposite and tech savvy, it needs to be emotionally intelligent.
+The difference of people’s feelings and emotions in the workplace is abundant.
+You have multi generation workforce’s, you have the impact of technology, they need to move quickly.

-L.M: Our CEO quite often talks about the fact that attracting and retaining the best people causes you problems because the best people have options, the best people can step up and leave and at any stage, so it does take a different type of leadership, and a different type of culture.
+L.M: Our CEO quite often talks about the fact that in a world where you’re looking to attract or retain the best people causes you problems because the best people have options, the best people can step up and leave and at any stage, so it does take a different type of leadership, and a different type of culture.

-D.M: HR teams have used technology for years in different forms, but we now have huge new capabilities because of data, machines, algorithms, etc. There’s therefore a new role in HR, which is what I would call the people economist.
-This is the ability to take data from lots of different aspects of the environment; the marketplace, inside the organisation, and add insight to this data to add value and help predict, rather than react.
+L.M: HR have used technology for years in different forms, but because of the capability of data,machines, algorithms, etc, we’re better than that.
+There’s a new role that HR should be playing, which is what I would call people economist.
+It’s the ability to take data from lots of different aspects of the environment, the marketplace, inside the organization.
+And what they can really add value with is adding insight to that data.

-L.M: We recently assessed a couple of hospitals that are having trouble attracting and retaining nurses.
-Through data insights, we were able to run some analytics over their shift patterns to offer a more flexible working pattern, making them more attractive to female nurses who have children.
-Implementing that system became an attraction and additionally helped diversity & inclusion.
+L.M: HR have used technology well in the past 15 years to help with diversity, inclusion.
+We looked at a couple of hospitals that are having trouble attracting and retaining nurses.
+They were able to run some analytics over there shift patterns to offer a more flexible working pattern so it was easier for female nurses to have children.
+Implementing that system became an attraction and therefore helped diversity & inclusion.